A Difference a Literature Review Makes

 (2) Then, for the left side, we’d certainly want to search for any HIV patient self-report studies that could tell us about their attitudes toward, and experiences with, telehealth – but we’d also want to gather any information about the patients that would allow us to make inferences beyond self-report.
 To that end, we’d want to develop a picture of people living with HIV that can tell us who they are as people, focusing on what it could mean for how they might respond to telehealth given its typical features.
 More specifically:

-• We’d want to understand where, relative to the overall population, people with HIV land with respect to clinical and psychosocial characteristics that would be relevant to how they experience, react to, and cope with their condition, and how their social and environmental worlds work to support or burden them
+- We’d want to understand where, relative to the overall population, people with HIV land with respect to clinical and psychosocial characteristics that would be relevant to how they experience, react to, and cope with their condition and its management, and how their social and environmental worlds work to support or burden them

 Finally, because we’d be interested in couching all of this in terms of what drives patients’ management of their viral loads and how they react to the features of their healthcare, we’d want to make sure to look at literature that can tell us how aspects of HIV patient engagement, such as their adherence to ART, correlate with the types of demographic and psychosocial characteristics we’d be looking to unearth.
 That would give us a further way to illuminate the interconnections between telehealth, patient characteristics, and the outcomes that are of concern to us.